-Most people usually want to read information that is relevant to themselves.
+Most people usually want to read information that is relevant to themselves, so you should give it them.
 For example, if your business is a bank, then it is likely that your customers value saving money.
 Perhaps open with text that includes this value to catch their attention: “Enjoy saving money?
 XYZ Bank is here to help you with your goal!”

-Limit yourself to purely using text to talk about your business.
+Limit yourself to using only text to talk about your business.

 Graphics and pictures catch people’s attention.
 Many people these days are visual learners as well as visual communicators.
 Capitalize on this by including relevant images to capture the reader’s attention and drive your point home.
 A brief warning: Too many images can be overwhelming, try to focus on quality rather than quantity when it comes to imagery.

 Make your email any longer than it has to be.